TestStack/White/README.md

 We welcome pull requests and reported issues!

+If you have any queries, please join our discussion group at https://groups.google.com/forum/#!forum/teststack_white

 ### Goals
 Our aim is to bring project white up to date and make it an active open source project again!
 My top priority goals are: